Primary Residence

 If you have an income protection or repayment protection policy, you might be able to make a claim.
 Please check your policy.

-The Central Bank of Ireland's Code of Conduct on Mortgage Arrears (CCMA) outlines a framework for handling mortgages where you have fallen behind with repayments or are concerned that you may do so due to financial difficulties.
-The framework is called the Mortgage Arrears Resolution Process.
+The Central Bank of Ireland's Consumer Protection Code 2025 outlines a framework for handling mortgages where you have fallen behind with repayments or are concerned that you may do so due to financial difficulties.
+The framework is called the Mortgage Arrears Resolution Process (MARP).

 It includes alternative repayment arrangement (ARA) options that may be available to you.
 It is important to co-operate with us in relation to the arrears, otherwise you are at risk of being classified as 'not co-operating' and the MARP will no longer apply to you.
 This is explained in more detail in our MARP booklet.